The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Entering Nara Park is free for everyone.
 Only the various temples within the park will charge you a small fee.
 Despite having seen a lot of people asking for it on the internet, there is no Nara Park entrance fee.
 Great, isn’t it?

 You’ll find Kasuga-Taisha at the far end of Nara Park up in the hills (but only a very short climb!).
-If you want to find out more about this amazing temple, read the full story here.Pro tip: Be here for Mantoro festival (Feb 3rd and Aug 14th), when all of the 3000 lanterns are lit.
+If you want to find out more about this amazing temple and how I catched a glimpse of the most expensive Kimono ever, read the full story here.Pro tip: Be here for Mantoro festival (Feb 3rd and Aug 14th), when all of the 3000 lanterns are lit.
 Walking through the temple area will be a beyond than magical experience during that time.

 4. Hōryū-ji Temple